 - Spread the batter in the prepared pan and smooth the top.
 Place the plum halves, cut side down (or up works too!), and pressing them slightly into batter.
 Scatter a few sliced almonds and some turbinado sugar on top (if using)

 - Bake the cake until the edges are golden brown and the plums are soft and releasing their juices.
-A cake tester comes out clean when inserted in the cake.
-This could take as much as 90 minutes, especially if you placed the plums cut side down on the cake batter.
+A cake tester comes out clean when inserted in the cake (avoiding the fruit).
+This could take as much as 90 minutes.

 - Remove the pan from the oven, and let cool on a wire rack for 10 minutes, then release the cake from the springform pan.